 Exam prep.
 Exam days will involve both a lab practical exam and a lecture/reading exam, all in one 3-h lab period.
 Use the study guide I provide for each lecture and the worksheet for each lab.
 For lecture, you must know taxonomy to the level listed at the top of each guide, and for laboratory, to the level listed in the taxonomy section of the lab handout.
 See the Exams link at the website for more information.
-Group study can be helpful, as follows: only after first studying thoroughly on your own, quiz each other about terms and concepts.
+Group study is recommended as follows: only after first studying thoroughly on your own, quiz each other about terms and concepts.
 Nothing tests understanding better than being forced to verbalize answers out loud.

 Disabilities.
 I will do my best to accommodate any student with a documented disability who has been approved through SNAP.
 The lab exam setup can complicate the accommodation, but I have worked this out with students before.
 Talk with me during office hours.